-Imagine Baby pocket cloth diaper is relatively new in the market.
-It has a soft interior and has a pocket wherein an adjustable and absorbent insert is inserted.
+Imagine Baby pocket cloth diaper* was relatively new in the market when we first used it back in 2016.
+It has a soft interior and a pocket wherein an adjustable and absorbent insert is inserted.

-My daughter has been using this pocket cloth diaper for nine months now.
-Because the cover is large, to begin with, I do not have a problem with comfort issues because it fits her just right.
-The waist still has a lot of room for adjustment, and the leg openings can accommodate a chunky thigh, LOL.
+My daughter used this pocket cloth diaper for nine months (last few months in our cloth diapering stage).
+Because the cover was large, to begin with, I did not have a problem with comfort issues because it fitted her just right.
+The waist still had a lot of room for adjustment, and the leg openings accommodated her chunky thighs.

-The insert it comes with is only one piece, but it can still accommodate another piece to 2 pieces of inserts.
-I have tried putting in the Naturally Natures Bamboo insert, the Charlie Banana insert, Bum Genius inserts, OsoCozy prefolds as well as the Rumparooz inserts (yes, two of them making it three inserts inside the pocket).
+The insert it came with was only one piece, but the pockets have enough space to accommodate another piece or 2 pieces of inserts.
+I have tried putting in the Naturally Natures Bamboo insert*, the Charlie Banana insert*, Bum Genius inserts*, OsoCozy prefolds* and the Rumparooz inserts (yes, two of them making it three inserts inside the pocket).

 Of course, it’s too bulky for my toddler to handle so I wouldn’t go over two inserts for comfort sake, but the three inserts fit inside the pocket just the same.